-708.27 The purpose of this Part is to require municipalities to develop an intermunicipal collaboration framework [ICF] among 2 or more municipalities.
+708.27 The purpose of this Part is to "provide for intermunicipal collaboration frameworks among 2 or more municipalities.

 - (a) to provide for the integrated and strategic planning, delivery and funding of intermunicipal services, - (b) to steward scarce resources efficiently in providing local services, and - (c) to ensure municipalities contribute funding to services that benefit their residents.